Category: CARS

 Mitsubishi Outlander car red

 You know how sometimes you get into a car (say, an Uber or a friend’s car), the seats are like wood, the posture’s off and the roof’s so low you get a pinched nerve in your neck and you’re left thinking how can anyone sit in this all day long?
 Well, the new Mitsubishi Outlander is so, absolutely the polar opposite of every average car experience you’ve ever had it’s going to be hard to find the words.
 But let’s try.
 Basically, if you’re in need of a new car, either for a good time or a long time, the Mitsubishi Outlander is it.
 And even though it’s not summer anymore and the season for roadtrips is tapering off – after 3-in-4 of us took to the road in 2021/2022, you’re still in safe hands with the new ride.
 View this post on Instagram A post shared by T H E F (@the_f_online) Sitting up higher than your average and with enough torque and suspension to truly convince you you’re driving a cloud, it’s a genuinely stylish ride – that kind of looks like a Transformer, but nicer – that will inspire you this winter to take a road trip to literally anywhere.
 We partnered with Mitsubishi earlier in 2022 to get their take on an ideal road trip itinerary when you know your trip’s sorted with a quality car, 20-inch alloys a full size sun roof.
-See ya, traffic!
 Beat the rush and make an early start to avoid the highway traffic jam.
-Mitsubishi’s research… Read More
+Mitsubishi’s research says that with… Read More

 Can new lithium extraction technology be a game-changer?